Frequently Asked Questions

 • How can I find the interest rate on my account?

-• If you have an online account you will see the interest rate for each account you hold us when you log in to your account.
+• If you have an online account you can see the interest rate for each account you hold us when you log in to your account.

-If you do not have an online account we can tell you your interest rate over the phone.
+If you do not have an online account we can tell you your interest rate over the phone or by secure message, when logged in.

 • How do I withdraw money from my notice account?